Mondo Cane: Vignettes

-During the opening credits, a dog is being dragged and kicked into a dog pound filled with barking dogs.
+While the credits are displayed overtop, a man drags a frightened dog in front of a large fenced area containing many larger barking dogs.
+As the credits end, the man opens the gate and kicks the dog through, where it is immediately chased by the other dogs.

 A statue by Luigi Gheno is dedicated to Rudolph Valentino in his hometown of Castellaneta, Italy.
 At the event the narrator points out similarities in some local men's faces to Valentino's.

-In the United States, Rossano Brazzi has his shirt torn off by a crowd of female fans hunting for his autograph.
+In the United States, Rossano Brazzi has his shirt torn off by a crowd of adoring female fans hunting for his autograph.

 At the beach in polyandrous Kiriwina, one of the Trobriand Islands in New Guinea, a large crowd of topless native women run after a handful of men, trying to capture them "not only for autographs".

 On the French Riviera, a small group of blonde bikini-clad young women on a boat drive by a ship with U.S. sailors, "wooing" them teasingly from the distance by sending them kisses, showing their tongues and flaunting their breasts.

 In a New Guinean Chimbu community, a woman whose child was killed breastfeeds a piglet whose mother died.
 Also in New Guinea, at a celebration that recurs every five years, in a matter of hours, dozens of pigs are slaughtered by beating on their heads with wooden poles, and eaten, after which the partly cannibalistic community returns to its perpetual state of hunger.
 Dogs, however, are fed some of the pork and treated with affection and respect.

-At the Pet Haven Cemetery in Pasadena, California, dog owners mourn their departed beloveds.
+At the Pet Haven Cemetery in Pasadena, California, dog owners mourn their departed pets.

-In Formosa (aka Taipei, Taiwan), dogs are grown, butchered and skinned for local dog meat gourmets.
+A restaurant sign advertises "FAMOUS DISH ROAST DOG MEAT".
+Live dogs are shown in cages, and butchered dog parts are shown being cooked.

-In Rome, hundreds of chicks are tinged in many colors and then dried at 50 degrees Celsius to be included in Easter eggs; according to the narrator, of each 100 that undergo it, approximately 70 do not survive the procedure.
+In Rome, hundreds of chicks are tinged in many colors and then dried at 50 degrees Celsius (122 degrees Fahrenheit) to be included in Easter eggs; according to the narrator, of each 100 that undergo it, approximately 70 do not survive the procedure.

 For foie gras, geese in Strasbourg are force-fed using funnels.